 Pantelligent Intelligent Frying Pan

-This is for hesitant cooks who aren’t ever sure if the food is done.
+This is for hesitant cooks who aren’t even sure if the food is done.
 The frying pan uses temperature and time sensors to let you know when to turn over the burgers or stir the sauce, and then it tells you when everything is done.
 The app even has an on-screen tape measure so you can choose the right amount of time to cook meats and fish based on their thickness; you also can indicate your preference for rare, medium or well done.
 It even has spoken notifications so, if you get sidetracked making, say, a salad, it’ll tell you what’s going on – you’ll never serve overcooked food again.

 Mr. Coffee Smart 10-Cup Optimal Brew Coffeemaker